 Are the loans forgivable?

-- the loan is used to cover payroll costs, interest on mortgage, rent, and utility costs over the 8-week period after the loan is made; and
+- the loan is used to cover payroll costs, interest on mortgage, rent, and utility costs over the 24-week period after the loan is made or by December 31, 2020, whichever is earlier; and

 - employee and compensation levels are maintained.

 (Before the enactment of the Flexibility Act, to qualify for full forgiveness borrowers had to spend the funds over the 8-week period after the loan was made.
 The Flexibility Act gives borrowers the option to spend the funds over a longer period.
 Borrowers whose PPP loan was approved prior to the enactment of the Flexibility Act may keep the original 8-week period if they choose.
 Most businesses will find the 24-week period preferable, but some may wish to retain the original 8-week period so as to submit the forgiveness application as soon possible.)

 Originally, the SBA indicated that at least 75% of the forgiven amount had to be used for payroll costs.
 The Flexibility Act reduces this percentage: PPP borrowers are now eligible for loan forgiveness so long as they use at least 60 percent of loan proceeds for payroll expenses, with no more than 40 percent of loan proceeds going to eligible non-payroll expenses.

 How much of my loan will be forgiven?

 You will owe money when your loan is due if you use the loan for anything other than payroll costs, interest on a mortgage, rent, and utility payments during the covered loan period (which runs for 24 weeks after receiving the loan or until December 31, 2020, whichever is earlier).

 You will also owe money if you do not maintain your staff and payroll.

 - Number of Staff: Your loan forgiveness will be reduced if you decrease your full-time employee headcount.